Applelo/compotes/docs/guide/collapse.md

 The collapse component allow to collapse any elements you want.
 You can make an accordion with it for example.

-> This component is inspired by the Collapse component from Bootstrap
+> This component is inspired by the [Collapse](https://getbootstrap.com/docs/5.3/components/collapse/) component from Bootstrap.

 ```scss
 @import 'compotes/css/collapse';